Vindulamj/IntersectionZoo-Docs/docs/source/benchmarking.rst

 \

-Above Figure denotes the performance histograms of PPO and DDPG under different evaluations.
+The above Figure denotes the performance histograms of PPO and DDPG under different evaluations.
 All emission benefit percentages are measured relative to the human-driving baseline.
 For y-axis counts that are large, we truncate them for better visualization and indicate the count on the plot.
 The spikes at 0% are in part due to the aforementioned zeroing of emissions benefits for any scenarios where